SŪKKHIST BUDDHISM

 The Third Noble Truth

 But, the Mahāsatipaṭṭhāna Sutra's Third Truth: The Cessation of Dukkha; tells us that Dukkha will cease when craving ceases, and craving may be eradicated wherever in the world there is delight and pleasure.
-It doesn't specify how we should eradicate delight and pleasure, it just says it may be done there.

 It doesn't say anything about renunciation.